dhsc-govuk/Get-Adult-Social-Care-Data/gascd_frontend/README.md

 ### Setting up a development/testing User Database

+For Authentication we are using 'Better Auth' which requires a user database.
 There is a local auth setup for development and testing, which you can use as follows:

 - Add the following to your `.env` file